Foreclosure As Part Of Your Bankruptcy Mortgage Guidelines

 If you have a foreclosure as part of your bankruptcy, the waiting period of the foreclosure will apply since the waiting period of the foreclosure is longer than the waiting period of your bankruptcy.

 Secured Credit Cards To Rebuild Your Credit

-Waiting period if you have a foreclosure as part of your bankruptcy, the waiting of your foreclosure applies.
+If you have a foreclosure as part of your bankruptcy, the waiting of your foreclosure applies.

-2015 Update On This Mortgage Blog Article
+Update On This Mortgage Blog Article

 Update: Since this mortgage blog article was written and published, there has been changes on mortgage part of bankruptcy for conventional loans.
 If you have had a mortgage part in your bankruptcy filing and has been discharged, the waiting period starts from the discharge date of your bankruptcy and not the recorded date of your foreclosure and/or deed in lieu of foreclosure on conventional loans only.
 This new mortgage lending guidelines on mortgage part of your bankruptcy does not apply to FHA Loans, VA Loans, or USDA Loans.